 Her interest in running a "high-pressure economy" threatens to add to an increasingly divisive climate at the U.S. central bank.

 Britain’s public finances suffered a shock setback in September after a collapse in corporation tax receipts to the lowest level since 2009 widened the deficit to £10.6bn.

-Donald Trump’s victory in the US presidential elections will have implications for the whole global economy.
+Donald Trump's historic victory in the U.S. presidential elections has pushed up prices for the digital currency bitcoin.